History of Kanye West in Timeline

 May 2014: Marriage to Kim Kardashian

-In May 2014, Kanye West married Kim Kardashian at Fort di Belvedere in Florence.
+In May 2014, Kanye West and Kim Kardashian married at Fort di Belvedere in Florence.
+The private ceremony received widespread media coverage.

-2014: West Referred to Himself as a Christian
+2014: West refers to himself as a Christian

 In 2014, Kanye West referred to himself as a Christian during one of his concerts.

-In 2014, Kanye West was sentenced to two years' probation for a misdemeanor battery conviction related to an altercation with a paparazzo at the Los Angeles Airport.
-He was also required to attend 24 anger management sessions, perform 250 hours of community service, and pay restitution to the photographer.
+In 2014, Kanye West was sentenced to two years' probation for a misdemeanor battery conviction after an altercation with a paparazzo at the Los Angeles Airport.
+He was also required to attend anger management sessions, perform community service, and pay restitution.

-2014: Named Third Most Influential Artist by NME
+2014: NME Names West Third Most Influential Artist

-In 2014, NME named Kanye West the third most influential artist in music.
+In 2014, NME named Kanye West the third most influential artist in music, recognizing his impact on the music industry.

-In March 2015, Kanye West announced that his upcoming album, initially named Yeezus II, would be tentatively called So Help Me God.
+In March 2015, Kanye West announced that his upcoming album, initially called Yeezus II and slated for a 2014 release, would instead be tentatively titled So Help Me God.

 In May 2015, Kanye West was awarded an honorary doctorate by the School of the Art Institute of Chicago for his contributions to music, fashion, and popular culture.